fnagel/t3extblog/README.md

 IN WORK
-* Basic Unit Tests

-TO DO
-* Error when rendering AdminNewCommentMail mail
-* Translate email subjects
-* Translate flash messages
+* Test comment and subscription process again

+NEXT
+* Partial for flashMessage VH
 * Documentation

 FEATURES
+* More unit tests and functional tests
 * Flexform configuration for plugins
 * Trackback / Pingback
 * Captcha implementation